Menopause and High Blood Pressure-What Every Woman Needs to Know

 Studies show that following this dietary pattern can lower blood pressure and improve heart health.
 Here’s why:

-Here are some potassium-packed options to prioritize:
+Here are some potassium-packed foods to try:

 • Leafy greens: Spinach, kale, and Swiss chard